-Rules and routines may also be helpful to develop for situations in which you feel unsafe.
+The 6 steps to problem-solving may also be helpful to consider for situations in which you feel unsafe.
+Problems can also arise with very sensitive issues such as you and your body, your own boundaries and weighing up the consequences.
 This will be discussed in the next section where the main topic is to set clear boundaries.
-A very important part of rules is setting "personal rules", rules that are important to you in order to set clear boundaries.
+A very important part of consequences is weighing up the consequences for one's own well-being and setting "personal boundaries", that are important to you in order to protect yourself.